 Set Up and Use a Daily Calendar

-There is nothing quite as important than having a calendar to help you not only run your home but your business as well.
+There is nothing quite as important as having a calendar to help you not only run your home but your business as well.
 This can be a digital calendar or a paper one.
 As long as you find one that you are able to use every day without fail.

 I like to have a wall calendar for family events that I can post where the entire family can see it and then a binder calendar for myself only that houses everything.
 This includes family appts and commitments, work-related items, financial reminders, and more.
 For me, having everything housed in one location on one calendar allows me to have a complete view of what is happening every day.